-One of the most successful and enduring writers of the “horror boom” that occured between the 1970s and the early 1990s, Robert R. McCammon may be best known for his novel Boy’s Life.
+One of the most successful and enduring writers of the “horror boom” that occurred between the 1970s and the early 1990s, Robert R. McCammon may be best known for his novel Boy’s Life.
 But throughout his career, he has written three other New York Times bestsellers, received a multitude of accolades—including several Bram Stoker and World Fantasy Awards—and drawn countless comparisons to Stephen King.

 Today, McCammon still lives in his hometown of Birmingham.
 Many of his books are colored by his experiences in the American South, often charged with the atmosphere of the eeriest Southern Gothics.
 It's a quality of his storytelling that has helped him develop a unique brand of horror—one that showcases the frightening aspects of the supernatural and the occult, but does not forget the nightmares of everyday life.

 Want to see what all the fuss is about?
 Look below to see the 12 essential Robert McCammon books that will haunt your dreams.